emilybagley/disgust_reversal_learning-stage2/results/video_ratings/VideoRatings.md

     Winning models: randslope no_covariate

-- This model found an effect of trial-type: disgust videos had were more disgusting than fear (this was <b>as predicted</b>)
+- This model found an effect of trial-type: disgust videos were more disgusting than fear (this was <b>as predicted</b>)
 - There was an effect of timepoint (all stimuli got less disgusting over time)